 The National and Grampian Clinical Strategies describe the demographic changes that are increasing demands on the health and care sectors: people living longer independent lives but also living with multiple chronic conditions, a shrinking workforce relative to the rising demand, and budgets that barely keep up with inflation.
-NHS Grampian's Plan for the Future sets out how we will tackle these challenges - with person-centred care and digital technology at its core.
+And, in the shortmedium term we have the requirements for managing the pandemic.

 The clinical strategies and the strategic plans of Grampian's Health & Social Care Partnerships agree on the fundamental principle that people should be supported to remain active and well and to manage their own health and care issues much more so than at present; thus maintaining their independence and quality of life.
-Where possible, unscheduled care should shift to planned care, planned care should shift to self-management and selfmanagement should shift to prevention.
+Where possible, unscheduled care should shift to planned care, planned care should shift to self-management and self-management should shift to prevention.